Testing Texture Two Zero Neutrino Mass Matrices Under Current Experimental Scenario: Introduction

-The present neutrino oscillation data allows only seven out of total fifteen cases of texture two zero mass matrices at 3$\sigma$ CL, as also shown in earlier Refs. \cite{21,22,23,24,25,26}.
-From the analysis, only five of them are found to exhibit a quasi degenerate neutrino mass spectrum \cite{22,23}.
-Following the nomenclature of Ref. \cite{21}, we present these cases below: \begin{small}
+The present neutrino oscillation data allows only seven out of total fifteen cases of texture two zero mass matrices at 3$\sigma$ CL, as also shown in earlier Refs. \cite{23,24,25,26,27}.
+Out of these seven cases, $A_{1}$ and $A_{2}$ predict $|M_{ee}|=0$, while $B_{1,2,3,4}$ and C predict non-zero $|M_{ee}|$, for the neutrinoless double-beta decay.
+Therefore, the present analysis is restricted to following cases, \begin{small}